goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** A set of mature logging tools like [Pino](https://github.com/pinojs/pino) or [Log4js](https://www.npmjs.com/package/log4js), will speed-up error discovery and understanding.
 So forget about console.log

-**Otherwise:** Skimming through console.logs or manually through messy text file without querying tools or a decent log viewer might keep you busy at work until late
+**Anders:** Skimming through console.logs or manually through messy text file without querying tools or a decent log viewer might keep you busy at work until late

 🔗 [**Read More: using a mature logger**](/sections/errorhandling/usematurelogger.md)